 When Cherylinn was diagnosed with stage 4 mantle cell lymphoma (MCL) in 2005, she was told it was terminal.
 She decided to fight anyway.

-Read her incredible story of undergoing chemotherapy, two relapses and thyroid cancer while also earning three degrees and being a single parent.
+Read her incredible story of undergoing chemotherapy, 2 relapses, and thyroid cancer while also earning 3 degrees and being a single parent.

 Thank you for sharing your story with us, Cherylinn!

 - Stage: 4

 - R-CHOP chemotherapy

 - MCL Diagnosis

 - MCL Relapse and Treatment